maxgio92/notes/content/notes/program-execution-environment.md

 >
 > ![mem-stack-code-heap](https://raw.githubusercontent.com/maxgio92/notes/faf4b0c39f4a1e2e84a3bb497729fa5863aed5ed/content/images/mem-stack-code-heap.svg)

-So, when a new variable of 4 bytes is declared, the stack pointer will be increased by 4 bytes too.
+So, when a new variable of 4 bytes is declared, the stack pointer will be decreased by 4 bytes too.

 For, considering a C function that declare a local variable: